5abbagh/CS319-2.E/README.md

 # CS319-2.E

-Group Members:
+## Group Members:

-Ali Sabbagh 21500269,
+Ali Sabbagh 21500269
-Umitcan Hasbioglu 21402314,
+Mehmet Furkan Dogan 21502274
-Xheni Caka 21403083,
+Umitcan Hasbioglu 21402314
-Mehmet Furkan Dogan 21502274,
+Xheni Caka 21403083

 ==================================

-"The Game"
+## Project Description

-Our game will be a combination of Pecman and Bomberman, with additional features.
+Have you ever recalled childhood or past gaming memories?

-The game can be played in two modes: Single and multiplayer.
+Do you miss the old Atari games like Pecman and Bomberman?

-Players will start at a point in a maze, and they will try to reach the exit, in a time limit, facing enemies that will be of defferent abbilities: ones that only patrol in place, and others that follow the player if they saw it.
+Well, we offer you our racing yet stealth game "<b>Maze Runner<\b>" that combines the two games and offers many new features.
+It will give you the present enjoyment of gaming plus the lovely nostalgia to the old days.

-Players can avoid enemies by not getting too close, or by firing grenades at them.
+The runner will begin at a starting point in the maze, and will try to reach the exit, in a time limit, paying attention to patrols of soldiers.
+The runner can avoid patrols by not touching them, or by throwing grenades at them.

-At the time of playing, some boxes will appear, containing bonuses in time, health, or points.
+While playing, some boxes will appear in different places in the maze, containing bonuses in time, health or score.

-When in multiplayer, when a player reaches a specific total point, the player will have the ability to plant a bomb near the other player which will make the other player try to avoid it by losing time or health.
+The game can be also played in multiplayer mode, with two players using one keyboard.

-The player that reaches the exit first is the winner.
+The players will be playing in symmetric seperate mazes.
+In multiplayer the game becomes more difficult as it has the same previous instructions plus that the winner is the first player to reach the exit.
+When a player reaches a specific score, the player will have the ability to throw a grenade near the second player which will make the latter try to avoid it by escaping or otherwise getting injured (decreasing health).

 ==================================================================